-UCO Home > Public Info > Telescopes > Shane Reflector
+UCO home > Public Information > Telescopes > Shane 120-inch Reflector

 Prime Focus

-Nowadays observations are made remotely, using computers in a warm control room adjacent to the telescope, and the observers' cage has been retired.
-Note that you can see the observers cage at the top of the telescope in the 1960 and 1980 Shane dome photos, but not in 2004 photo.
+Nowadays observations are made remotely, using computers in a heated control room adjacent to the telescope, and the observers' cage has been retired.
+Note that you can see the observers cage at the top of the telescope in the 1960 and 1980 Shane dome photos above, but not in 2004 photo.

-Essentially sitting on top of the telescope, prime focus instruments must be quite small to avoid blocking light from entering the telescope.
+Since they sit on top of the telescope, prime focus instruments must be quite small to avoid blocking light from entering the telescope.
 Notice in the 3 foci illustration above that the light path from the observed object to prime focus is shorter than the light path to the other foci, which means that light is concentrated most intensely at prime focus.
 Notice also that light at prime focus has been reflected from only one mirror.
 Because each mirror reduces the amount of light gathered by 10-15%, prime focus instruments also receive the most light.
 For these reasons, prime focus instruments are typically used to view the faintest objects.
 Instruments at prime focus also view the widest area of the sky.
 Thus they are used to observe very faint objects over a wide field of view, such as a cluster of galaxies at the end of the universe.
-Prime focus instruments include the Prime Focus Camera and the Multi-Object Spectrograph.
+The main prime focus instrument used today is the prime focus camera.

 Prime Focus Instruments